Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/2-RecommendedReading/2-Stability-Test.md

 	Test with the lowest settings, (Potato Graphics, No shaders, Performance list.)
 	Repeat with the lowest settings, (Potato Graphics, No shaders, Standard list.)
 ```
 If both tests pass - then you were probably running too high for what your PC was capable of running or you had insufficient page-file.
+You can now increase the settings on the launcher until you find one that your PC can play.

 If you continue to crash - Please consult with Staff on discord who will take a look at your crash logs to suggest corrective action.